 The Group sold its share in subsidiary Intralot Czech SRO on July 2014.
-As a result the effect of this transaction will be included in the second half of 2014.

 VI.
 Syndicated Loan Facilities:

 In June 2014, Intralot Finance UK Plc signed a 200 million euro Syndicated Loan Facility.
 This Loan has duration of 3-years (plus a one-year extension option) and replaces the pre-existing syndicated loan, which has been fully redeemed and was due to mature in December 2014.